michelin/kafkactl/README.md

 ## Configuration

+### Contexts

 To use Kafkactl, you need to define three variables:

 - The URL of Ns4Kafka
 - Your namespace
 - Your security token (e.g., a GitLab token)

-These variables can be defined in a dedicated configuration file.
+These variables can be defined in a dedicated configuration file `.kafkactl/config.yml`.

-Create a `.kafkactl/config.yml` file in your home directory:

 - Windows: `C:\Users\Name\.kafkactl\config.yml`
 - Linux: `~/.kafkactl/config.yml`